rmorabia/sophi-li.github.io/src/pages/posts/2020-12-15-2020-retro/index.md

 - [My Ergonomic Work From Home Office Setup](https://sophiali.dev/home-office-ergonomic-setup)

 ## I created and completed an open source software engineering learning guide
 My primary goal in 2020 was to learn how to code and land my first software engineering role.
-To do this, I set Objectives and Key Results (OKRs) as a systematic and metric driven way to create an iterative learning plan for myself.
+To accomplish this, I set Objectives and Key Results (OKRs).
+I used my OKRs as a systematic and metric driven way to create an iterative learning plan for myself.

-Because of the positive feedback I got from a lot of friends and mentors, I decided to make [my OKRs public](https://docs.google.com/spreadsheets/d/1HAFmN-UvrFHBYnMRrjpgCKGGjZT1sZnnWI5YfOrw0uo/edit#gid=0) and shared my [learning resources in a GitHub repo](https://github.com/sophi-li/OKRs-self-learning).
+Because of the positive feedback I got from a lot of friends and mentors, I decided to make [my OKRs public](https://docs.google.com/spreadsheets/d/1HAFmN-UvrFHBYnMRrjpgCKGGjZT1sZnnWI5YfOrw0uo/edit#gid=0).
+I also shared my [learning resources in a GitHub repo](https://github.com/sophi-li/OKRs-self-learning).

 The goal of making my learning plan public was to pay it forward and share my journey with anyone who might be thinking about going down a similar path.
-To my surprise, I’ve gotten about 300 stars on the repo and dozens of emails from people who have told me they found the guide useful and adapted it for themselves.
+To my surprise, I’ve gotten about 300 stars on the GitHub repo.
+I also received dozens of emails from people who have told me they found the guide useful and adapted it for themselves.

 As part of my OKRs, I invested a lot of time in:
 - Learning HTML, CSS, JavaScript, Node, and React